 Attraction of the Week: Winterfest at Carowinds

 Carowinds is a large amusement park located on the border of North and South Carolina.
-The park opened in March of 1973 as the idea of Charlotte businessman Earl Hall, who dreamed of bringing the 2 Carolinas together via an amusement park after an inspiring trip to Disneyland in 1956.
+The park opened in March of 1973 as the idea of Charlotte businessman Earl Hall.
+After an inspiring trip to Disneyland in 1956, Hall dreamed of bringing the 2 Carolinas together via an amusement park.

-Carowinds also puts on a number of well-regarded seasonal events.
+Carowinds also puts on a number of popular seasonal events.
 Winterfest is amongst the best Christmas events across both the Carolinas.
-With over 5 million lights, an ice rink, special holiday shows, and seasonal treats & gift shops, this is the best time for anyone who loves Christmas to plan a visit.
-As the Carolinas do not offer an abundance of great Christmas events, Carowinds is definitely one to add to your December bucket list.
+With over 5 million lights, an ice rink, special holiday shows, and seasonal treats & gift shops, this is the best time of the year for anyone who loves Christmas to plan a visit.
+As the Carolinas lack festive Christmas events, Carowinds is definitely one to add to your December bucket list.

 The holiday themed shows here are really spectacular, and really the main reason to add Winterfest to your holiday bucket list.
 The best show, known as “Cool Yule,” takes place on the hour in front of a dazzling Christmas tree.
 Talented singers and dancers perform holiday classics like It’s a Marshmallow World, Santa Clause is Coming to Town, and Let it Snow in front of the 70 foot tall tree.